rom-rb/rom-rb.org/source/5.0/learn/advanced/explicit-setup.html.md

 end
 ```

-> Typically, you're going to use [repository command interface and changesets](/%{version}/learn/repositories/quick-start);
+^INFO
-> custom command classes are useful when the built-in command support in
+Typically, you're going to use [repository command interface and changesets](/%{version}/learn/repositories/quick-start); custom command classes are useful when the built-in command support in repositories doesn't meet your requirements.
-> repositories doesn't meet your requirements
+^